Nissan Leaf SV Plus

 -20 … 60 °C

-Moreover, the Batemo Cell validation will be fully transparent.
+Moreover, the Batemo Cell Model validation will be fully transparent.
 The Batemo Cell Data contains the raw measurement and simulation data.
 For all experiments the voltage, temperature, power and energy accuracies are calculated.
-This allows straight-forward evaluation and analysis of the Batemo Cell validity.
+This allows straight-forward evaluation and analysis of the Batemo Cell Model validity.
 The graphs show a selection of characteristic data of the cell Nissan Leaf SV Plus to evaluate the cell performance.
-The prediction of the Batemo Cell is included as soon as the Batemo Cell is finished.
+The prediction of the Batemo Cell Model is included as soon as the Batemo Cell Model is finished.

 Discharge Characteristics